Why One Drink Turns Into Five (And How to Stop It)

 Why can’t I stop after one drink?

 Because alcohol reduces inhibition and increases reward signaling, making continued drinking feel natural and expected rather than like a separate decision.
+You essentially are running a different software program after the first drink.

 Is it normal to lose control after drinking?